zeynepyc/collaboratory/README.md

 # collaboratory

 This is an AR application built with Unity to present artifacts from the [Ancient Mediterrenean Lamps](https://ancient-med-lamps.artinterp.org/) collection in a virtual setting.
 Once deployed to an iPhone, simply point the camera to an image of a lamp copy.
 This should trigger a 3D model of the actual lamp on your screen.
+Feel free to check out the demo video above in the files!

 For future interns at the Collaboratory:
   - You can pull this repository to your local machine to develop this project further, or